 Weak Pelvic Floor Symptoms Females Experience

 There are several common weak pelvic floor symptoms.
-These include symptoms related to urination, pain in certain areas, issues with your bowels, and discomfort during sexual intercourse.
+These include symptoms related to urination, pain in certain areas, issues with your bowels, and discomfort during intercourse.
 Let’s review these in detail now.

 Symptoms Related to Urination